Skip to main content

 1. Why macOS Blocks Internal Audio Recording

-Key distinction: "Internal audio" means sounds produced by your Mac — music from Spotify, audio from YouTube, game sounds, notification sounds, Discord calls.
-"Microphone audio" means sound captured by your physical mic (your voice, room noise).
-Most people want both.
+Quick clarification: "Internal audio" means sounds your Mac produces -- music from Spotify, audio playing in a YouTube tab, game sound effects, Discord or Zoom call participants.
+"Microphone audio" means sound your physical mic picks up (your voice, ambient room noise).
+Most people creating tutorials or presentations need both captured simultaneously, which is exactly what macOS makes difficult.

 2. Method 1: macOS Cmd+Shift+5 (Microphone Only)